Skip to main content

 HeadersDescription

-X-Stainless-LangThe language, such as go, node, java, kotlin, python.
+X-Stainless-LangThe language, such as node, python, java, kotlin, or go.

-X-Stainless-OSThe OS, such as Android, MacOS, Windows, FreeBSD, OpenBSD, Linux, Other:xxx.
+X-Stainless-OSThe OS, such as Android, MacOS, Windows, FreeBSD, OpenBSD, Linux, or Other:xxx.

 X-Stainless-Retry-CountWhich retry number the request is for, such as 0 for the first request, 1 for the first retry, 2 for the second retry, and so on.